JulieNoh000/dms1_blog/posts/35_Project4.md

 <br> <br>

 **These are the final versions of my website.<br><br>This project was a valuable opportunity for me, as it was the first time I created both a website and its mobile version.
-Since UX/UI is the field I’m most interested in, this assignment helped me learn a lot and grow my passion.
+Since UX/UI design is the field I’m most interested in, this assignment helped me learn a lot and grow my passion.
 It also motivated me to explore more design references and practice to enhance my skills in Figma.**

 <br>
 <br>